 Become up to 50% faster and 100% market-oriented in product management with clear responsibilities, tasks and a unified, structured work with automated tools for strategy, technology and marketing with following advantages:

-The orange section of the Open Product Management Workflow™ covers the Technical Product Management and contains all the responsibilities of a technical product manager or the responsibilities of a product owner.
+The orange section of the Open Product Management Workflow™ covers the Technical Product Management and contains all the responsibilities and role of a technical product manager or the product owner.

 This section begins with setting up and convening of a technical product team.